cihanb/kubernetesdemo_rp/Simple-Step-by-Step.md

 # Deploying Redis Enterprise with Kubernetes on Google Cloud
 We will go through 4 steps to set up our cluster with Redis Enterprise
-* Step #1 - Create a kubernetes cluster on Google Cloud
+* Step #1 - Create a Kubernetes cluster on Google Cloud
 * Step #2 - Deploy the Redis Enterprise containers to Kubernetes cluster
 * Step #3 - Setup Redis Enterprise cluster
 * Step #4 - Create a Redis database and test your connectivity